NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 SPI devices can be chained together on the same shared data lines, which are typically labeled `COPI` (or `MOSI`), `CIPO` (or `MISO`), and `SCK`, often with an additional `CS` (or `SS`).
 Each SPI device requires its own individual cable-select `CS` wire as only one SPI device may be active at any given time - accomplished by pulling its `CS` line of that device low (aka active-low).
 SPI runs at MHz speeds and is useful for large data block transfers.

 * The `CS` pin may be connected to any digital output pin, but it's common to use the `CS` (or `SS`) pin for the first device.
 Additional devices are not restricted to what pin they can or should use, but given it's not a data pin not using a choice interrupt-capable pin allows those to be used for interrupt driven mechanisms.
-* Many low-cost SPI-based SD card reader modules on market only read SDHC sized SD cards (2GB to 32GB) formatted in FAT32 (filenames limited to 8 characters plus 3 character file extension).
+* Many low-cost SPI-based SD card modules on market only read SDHC sized SD cards (2GB to 32GB) formatted in FAT32 (filenames limited to 8 characters plus 3 character file extension).
   * Some SD cards simply will not play nicely with these modules and you may have to try another SD card manufacturer.
 We recommend 32GB SD cards due to overall lowest cost (5~10 $USD/SD card - smaller SD cards actually becoming _more_ expensive) and highest probability of compatibility (almost all 32GB SD cards on market being SDHC).

-SPI Devices Supported: SD card reader modules (4+MHz)
+SPI Devices Supported: SD card modules (4+MHz)

 ### I2C Bus